Situations in which an employment contract may be terminated

 Note

 The law stipulates that the employer may terminate without notice only after conducting a written investigation of the worker.
-The dismissal notice must be in writing, justified and handed over duly to the employee.
+The dismissal notice must be in writing, justified and handed over duly to the employee by the employer or their representative in the cases listed above.

 Termination of contract without notice by the employee

-- fails to meet his contractual or legal obligations towards the worker, provided that the worker notifies the MoHRE 14 working days before the date of quitting and the employer fails to rectify the breach despite being notified by MoHRE of the same
+- fails to meet his contractual or legal obligations towards the worker, provided that the worker notifies MoHRE 14 working days before the date of quitting and the employer fails to rectify the breach despite being notified by MoHRE of the same.

-- assaulted or harassed the worker at workplace, provided that the latter informs the competent authorities and the MoHRE within five working days from the date on which he was able to report
+- assaulted or harassed the worker at workplace, provided that the latter informs the competent authorities and MoHRE within five working days from the date on which he was able to report.

-- instructed the worker to perform a work fundamentally different from the work agreed upon in the employment contract, without the worker’s written consent on the same, except for situations where work is absolutely required and as explained in Article 12 of the UAE Labour Law
+- instructed the worker to perform tasks fundamentally different from the work agreed upon in the employment contract, without the worker’s written consent on the same, except in cases of necessity as per Article 12 of the Labour Law.

 Arbitrary dismissal

-If an employee believes that he has been dismissed illegally, he can complain to Ministry of Human Resources and Emiratisation.
-The ministry will try to solve the issue amicably.
-If an amicable settlement is not reached, the case will be referred to the respective court.
+If an employee believes that he has been dismissed arbitrarily, he may file a complaint with MoHRE.
+The ministry will investigate the reasons and attempt to resolve the dispute amicably.
+If an amicable settlement is not reached, the case will be referred to the competent court.

 In addition to compensation, the employee can claim his gratuity, notice period dues or any other unpaid dues he is entitled to, from his employer.